streamnative/pulsar-io-amqp-1-0/docs/amqp-1-0-sink.md

 ## Configuration Properties

-Before using the AMQP1_0 sink connector, you need to configure it.
+Before using the AMQP 1.0 sink connector, you need to configure it.

 You can create a configuration file (JSON or YAML) to set the following properties.